Bible translations into Swedish

 There are remarkably few Bible translations into Swedish that have been made before the last two centuries.
 The Latin common Bible is known to have been used by the Catholic Church during the Christian part of the middle ages, but at least paraphrases in Swedish of some parts of the Bible were made at the time.
-However, no complete translation has been preserved, and the earliest, certainly known, complete Bible was not made until the Reformation, on commission by Gustav Vasa.
+However, no complete translation has been preserved, and the earliest, certainly complete Bible was not made until the Reformation, on commission by Gustav Vasa.

 Translations before the Reformation

 Despite the fact that there exists archeological evidence of a Christian cult in Varnhem, Västergötland, in the 9th century, and that at least some parts of Sweden became organized by the Catholic Church in the early 11th century, there are no sources supporting written translations of any parts of the Bible until the 14th century.

 Magnus Eriksson's and Saint Birgitta's Bibles

 The earliest mentions of a Swedish Bible is note in an inventory list for Magnus IV of Sweden, where a "big volume Bible in Swedish" is listed.
 A similar note is made for Bridget of Sweden.